SK Planet: Products and Business Services

-OK Cashbag is South Korea’s most widely used integrated loyalty program where customers can earn points across a variety of retailers and redeem those points for goods, services, and discounts with over 60,000 merchants, and 38 million subscribers on its marketing platform.
+OK Cashbag is South Korea’s most widely used integrated loyalty program, allowing customers to earn points across various retailers and redeem those points for goods, services, and discounts at over 60,000 merchants.
+It boasts 38 million subscribers on its marketing platform.

-Syrup is a singular brand of multiple consumer mobile apps in South Korea specializing in online-to-offline services including:
+Syrup is a singular brand of multiple consumer mobile apps in South Korea specializing in online-to-offline services, including: